josephhchoi/data-portfolio/README.md

 # Data Portfolio

 ## Introduction:
-I am a data analyst who specializes in managing data, building models, automating processes, and designing both dashboards and paginated reports.
+Hello!
+My name is Joseph, and I am a Data Analyst with experience building scalable reporting systems, standardized data models, and automated workflows that help teams make faster, more informed decisions.
+My work focuses on designing end-to-end analytics solutions that cover everything from data collection and integration to dashboards and applications.

 The data field is a vast and ever-evolving field.
 Driven by my desire to excel in my industry, I aim to use this platform to learn and stay current with the latest trends by putting together a portfolio to showcase my data analytics and data science projects to everyone.
 Excited for what’s to come and looking forward to tackling various data-related challenges through my projects.

 ## Education and Training:
 **Sacramento State University** <br>
-Master of Science in Business Analytics (*Expected Completion: Aug 2026*)
+Master of Science in Business Analytics (*Expected Completion: Dec 2026*)

 **Bellevue University** <br>
 Bachelor of Science in Data SCience